 The Ultimate Solution to Helping Rescue Dogs with Aggressive Behaviors

-Ultimately, putting an end to aggressive behaviors in rescue dog’s comes down to your ability to put a solid training foundation in place.
+Ultimately, putting an end to aggressive behaviors — or any dog behavior problems — in rescue dogs comes down to your ability to put a solid training foundation in place.

 Why?